 Mühle R41 Review – Man it gives a Close Shave

-After reading up about the fierceness of Mühle R41 safety razor I was quite apprehensive about how it would perform on my face and if I would lose any facial parts I might rather keep.
+After reading up about the aggressiveness of the Mühle R41 safety razor, I was quite apprehensive about how it would perform on my face and whether I would lose any facial features I might rather keep.

 It turns out I had nothing to fear, and it was one of those better-than-expected type of experiences.